Gastronomy - Wines from Córdoba

 Montilla-Moriles

-Montilla-Moriles, located in the south of the Andalucian province of Córdoba, is an historical wine region of Spain.
+Montilla-Moriles, located in the south of the Andalucian province of Córdoba, is one of the historical wine regions of Spain.
 The wine here has certain similarities with the Sherry of Jerez, but usually has suffered from the comparison.
 Montilla's dry finos have always been considered rougher than the equivalent Sherry, usually for lack of care in the wine-making process (though a good Montilla can be as fine as a good Sherry).
 Furthermore, in the past much of the region's production of Pedro Ximenez, the predominant grape in Montilla, was shipped to Jerez to sweeten their cream Sherries.

 Now the dozen or so wineries in the region are trying to make up for lost time and establish a name for themselves.